Many tens of thousands of people are missing out on PIP for Long Covid if official statistics are to be believed, Benefits and Work can reveal.

-DWP figures show that it dealt with an average of just one claim for PIP a day where the main disabling condition was Long Covid, between March and July 2021.
+DWP figures show that it dealt with an average of just one claim for PIP for Long Covid a day, between March and July 2021.

 Yet, according to the Office for National Statistics (ONS), 1.2 million people have Long Covid in the UK, 426,000 have had it for at least a year and 233,000 report that their ability to undertake daily activities has been “limited a lot” as a result.

 Benefits and Work looks at the mystery of the missing claimants.

 Because the truth is that you don't have to show that you have had a positive test result in order to claim PIP for Long Covid successfully.

 You also don't have to show that your initial infection was severe.

 Nor do you need to show that you have been prescribed medication for Long Covid or have seen a specialist in order to claim PIP for Long Covid.

 And many of the symptoms accepted as being associated with Long Covid by the DWP are ones that would be likely to lead to high scores in a PIP assessment.
 This includes issues like:

 - shortness of breath

 - problems with memory and concentration ("brain fog")